sophie-aubert/floodit/README.md

 ## Configuration

-You can configure the application in two ways:
+You can configure the application in one of two ways:

 - Either create a `backend/config/application-default.local.yml` file in the application's directory (see the